sparcians/map/sparta/doc/PairDefinitionPortingGuide.md

 # PairDefinition Porting Guide for Legacy Sparta Collectables

-This document is for an AI assistant helping port existing Sparta simulator code from legacy `operator<<` collection to `sparta::PairDefinition`.
-It is not user-facing documentation.
+This document is for an AI assistant helping port existing Sparta simulator code from legacy `operator<<` collection to `sparta::PairDefinition` specifically for porting simulators from map\_v2.x to map\_v3.x.
+This document is not user-facing documentation.

 The goal is to translate struct-like collected types into field-by-field PairDefinitions with as little guesswork as possible, while still asking for confirmation when the mapping is ambiguous.

 ## What PairDefinition Is For